 This is a popular method among churches and groups, the most famous of which are revival services, vacation Bible school, and Halloween alternatives (often called “Harvest Fests” to avoid the clear association with the secular holiday).
 An outreach event is held, the public is invited, and ideally the gospel is shared with those who attend.

-- Builds on public interest
+- Creates and builds on public interest

 - Can generate name identification for the church or group